-Like anything else, it’s a lot easier said than done.
-Since we are approaching a new year, take the time to do an evaluation of your relationships.
+Like anything else, it’s a lot easier said than done. ake the time to evaluate your relationships.
 Which ones are working, and which ones aren’t?
-Which ones are you getting a return on investment from?
+Which ones are you getting a return on investment from aka are mutually beneficial?
 Which ones are you not?
 These are the questions you need to ask yourself when doing a relationship audit.
 Maybe it’s time to move some people from your top five to your top 15 or 50.

 Taking the time to do this will ensure that you aren’t just spending your time on meaningless relationships.
 You want relationships that are fulfilling and worth your time and investment.
 Doing this will also give you the knowledge you need to make your relationships indispensable in this dispensable world we live in.

 Join us in week 6 of our 8-week Personal Connection Boot Camp in harnessing the power of Dunbar’s Number to evaluate what relationships are serving you, and what relationships are bringing you down.